vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/tasks/task-001-add-initialization-check.md

 ## Overview

-Enhance the `buildforce plan` command to check if the `.buildforce` folder exists in the current directory and prompt the user to initialize it if it doesn't.
+Enhance the `buildforce plan` command to check if the `buildforce` folder exists in the current directory and prompt the user to initialize it if it doesn't.

 ## Sub-Tasks

-- [x] Create a utility function `isBuildforceInitialized()` to check for the `.buildforce` folder
+- [x] Create a utility function `isBuildforceInitialized()` to check for the `buildforce` folder
 - [x] Implement `promptForInitialization()` to handle user interaction for initialization
 - [x] Modify the `plan` command to use these functions
 - [x] Test the flow with both initialized and uninitialized projects